djspinmonkey/circuit_breakage/README.md

 The `lock_timeout` setting is necessary since a process that crashes or is killed might be holding the retry lock.
 This sets the amount of time other processes will wait before deciding a lock has expired.
-It should be longer than the amount of time you expect the block to take to run.
+It should be longer than the amount of time you expect the proc to take to run.

 All circuit breakers using the same key and the same Redis instance will share their state .
 It is strongly recommended that their settings